 Stephanie Gerber has a clean and easy solution for this, and you only need white vinegar, citrus peels and an ice cube tray.

 Put a few citrus peels into an ice cube tray and fill with vinegar.
 Freeze until solid and transfer to lidded container.
 To use, put a cube down the disposal and run it.

 Not only with it leave a citrus-scent, but the ice will help sharpen the blades.

-Whether it's in the kitchen sink, appliances or pots and pans, there can be a fair amount of stainless steel in a kitchen – and it shows marks and fingerprints badly.
+Whether it's cleaning stainless steel appliances or pots and pans, there can be a fair amount of this material in a kitchen – and it shows marks and fingerprints badly.

 An easy way to keep these products looking fresh is to dab a cloth into olive oil – using a small amount at a time – and rub to prevent tarnishing, streaks and water spots.
 Finish by buffing with a soft, dry cloth for ultimate shine.

 When was the last time you cleaned your coffee maker?
 Probably longer ago than you'd like to admit.